-On Page 3, set the Numbering Format field to public.
-This allows delivery of CLI in E.164 format with leading "+".
+On Page 3, set the Numbering Format field to private.
+This allows delivery of CLI in formats other than E.164 with leading "+".
+In the test environment numbers were sent in diallable format, i.e. national numbers with a national dialling prefix of "0" and international numbers with an international dialling prefix of "00".

 '''

-add trunk-group 1
+add trunk-group 2

 TRUNK FEATURES